ToniWonKanobi/theoveranalyzed.net/posts/2015/6/17/leaving-squarespace-part-I-getting-started-with-camel.md

 Title: Leaving Squarespace Part I: Getting Started With Camel
 Date: 2015-06-17 17:02
 Description: Getting Camel setup required some command-line hackery, as well as lots of help from Casey Liss and Roger Stringer.
-Tags: Meta, Camel
+Tags: Meta, Camel, Leaving Squarespace
 Image: http://d.pr/i/1go0O+

-<p><em class="topStory">This is Part I of my series entitled <b>Leaving Squarespace</b>.
+<p><em class="topStory">This is Part I of my series entitled <a href="tags/Leaving%20Squarespace" title="Posts tagged 'Leaving Squarespace'">Leaving Squarespace</a>.
+After reading this piece, you can read the <a href="/2015/6/26/leaving-squarespace-part-ii-modifying-files-to-play-nice-with-camelnext" rel="next" title="Link to Part II of the 'Leaving Squarespace' series">next</a> post in the series.
 Note that much of this post (and future posts) was made possible due to <a href="https://twitter.com/freekrai" title="Roger Stringer on Twitter">Roger Stringer</a>.
 Check out his Camel installation guide found <a href="http://www.sitepoint.com/deploying-camel-js-blog-heroku/" title="Roger Stringer's post on SitePoint about Camel">here</a>.
 Because I wasn't a master at the command line before Camel&mdash;I'm still not&mdash;and because you may not be a command line master yourself, I thought it would be useful to detail a step-by-step procedure on how I got Camel working on my local machine.
 Note that this post will not discuss the actual deployment of the site to Heroku.
 That comes later.</em></p>

-## Following The Leader
+#### Following The Leader

 If you take a look at the Camel's [GitHub page][github], it would seem, at first glance, that everything is straightforward enough.
 However, [Casey Liss][twitter] is an *actual* developer.
 And although he fashions himself as merely a 'GitHub novice,' even an unexperienced GitHub-er might unintentionally omit the absolute *basics* of how the command line works.[^it]